faxenoff/ultrasharp-tools-mcp/Run.Docs/Claude/ULTRA_SHARP_SOLUTION.md

 │  ├─ GetUserAsync(int id) : Task<User>
 │  └─ CreateUserAsync(string name, string email) : Task<int>

-💡 Use UltrasharpTool_ViewDefinition with FQN to see full source code 💡 Example: UltrasharpTool_ViewDefinition("MyProject.Core.Domain.Entities.User")
+💡 Use view_definition with FQN to see full source code 💡 Example: view_definition("MyProject.Core.Domain.Entities.User")
 ```

 ### When to Use